 Start of Q&A on types of tea! !

-A There are three main types of tea: green tea, oolong tea, and black tea.
+are three main types of tea: green tea, oolong tea, and black tea!

-A They are categorized according to how the oxidizing enzymes in the tea leaves work in the pre-manufacturing stage (differences in processing methods).
+AIt is categorized according to how the oxidizing enzymes in tea leaves work in the pre-manufacturing stage (differences in processing methods).

 3 types of tea